apache/mxnet/tests/nightly/README.md

 1. Add a function to ci/docker/runtimefunctions.sh which calls your test script.
 2. In the Jenkinsfile, add a new test similar to existing tests under the `NightlyTests` stage.
 Make sure to call the right runtime function

-If the test runs on MXNet binaries modify tests/nightly/JenkinsfileForBinaries -
-1. Add a function to ci/docker/runtimefunctions.sh which calls your test script.
-2. In the Jenkinsfile, if needed, add a new build similar to existing tests under the `Build` stage.
-3. Add a new test similar to existing tests under the `NightlyTests` stage.
-Make sure to call the right runtime function

 ### Currently Running Tests

 #### Tests on Source